deepset-ai/haystack/docs/_src/api/api/query_classifier.md

 - `labels`: If the task is 'text-classification' and an ordered list of labels is provided, the first label corresponds to output_1, the second label to output_2, and so on.
 The labels must match the model labels; only the order can differ.
 Otherwise, model labels are considered.
 If the task is 'zero-shot-classification', these are the candidate labels.
-- `batch_size`: Number of queries to be processed at a time.
+- `batch_size`: The number of queries to be processed at a time.